why-pay-grad-employees-in-cis-more/why-pay-grad-employees-in-cis-more.github.io/index.md

 *(Insert table with starting pay rates of other departments here)*

 ## Reason 8 <a name="reason8" />
-**Realigning GE pay in CIS is bennificial for the State of Oregon as a whole.
-Not doing it will invite scrutany from outside UO.**
+**Realigning GE pay in CIS is beneficial for the State of Oregon as a whole.
+Not doing it will invite scrutiny from outside UO.**

 - There is a severe shortage of qualified computing professionals in Oregon, including business software developers, data scientists, web designers, app creators, network administrators, computing research scientists, and computer science teachers;
 - A bipartisan group of representatives of the Oregon State Legislature introduced a bill in 2019 declaring an emergency with respect to computer science education in Oregon (House Bill 2967);